The Western Ventura County Employer Advisory Council presents its monthly luncheon

 $25 for Lunch

-Please indicate if you choose alternate dietary option on reservation form
+Please indicate if you choose alternate dietary options on reservation form

 Western Ventura County Employer Advisory Council